Exchange and Visiting Students

 Exchange and visiting students must follow a certain set of procedures to be admitted and enrolled at Duquesne.

-Please complete the Exchange Program Application.
+Please complete the online Exchange Program Application.
 We must receive all the necessary documentation to make an informed decision about your admission.

 - For Exchange Students: Since tuition costs are covered by our exchange agreement, you need only provide proof of funding for living expenses.